Owen-Larimer/Data-Visualizations/README.md

 <img width="1037" height="1127" alt="image" src="https://github.com/user-attachments/assets/3061843d-8aa2-4f6b-8182-f5322403f9b4" />

 3d barplots are ultimately not very good at their job.
 They are difficult to read due to their depth, requiring the viewer to tilt their head in order to glean informaiton.
-It's a
+It's also very difficult to compare intra-group trends against each other since the angle at which we have to view the 3d chart prevents the two groups from lining up perfectly.

 The data was read in like so (after being made from scratch in excel):